harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 title: Harness Community Edition deployment tutorial
 description: This topic walks you through deploying setting up Harness CD Community Edition locally and creating and deploying a CD pipeline.
 sidebar_position: 2
-helpdocs_topic_id: ltvkgcwpum
-helpdocs_category_id: c9j6jejsws
-helpdocs_is_private: false
-helpdocs_is_published: true
 ---

-This quickstart shows you how to set up Harness CD Community Edition locally and create a CD Pipeline that deploys a public NGINX image to a local cluster.
+This quickstart shows you how to set up Harness CD Community Edition locally and create a CD pipeline that deploys a public NGINX image to a local cluster.

 Harness CD Community Edition is a lightweight version of Harness that you can download and run on your laptop or any VM with 3GB RAM and 2 CPUs.
 Harness CD Community Edition is intended to get devs started with Harness quickly without having to sign up for a Harness SaaS account.

-For an overview, see [Harness CD Community Edition Overview](./harness-community-edition-overview.md).
+For an overview, see [Harness CD Community Edition overview](/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-overview).

 ## Objectives

 You'll learn how to:

 1. Install and run Harness CD Community Edition locally.
-2. Create and deploy a CD Pipeline in Harness CD Community Edition using a public Docker image and a local Kubernetes cluster.
+2. Create and deploy a CD pipeline in Harness CD Community Edition using a public Docker image and a local Kubernetes cluster.

 ## Requirements